Clark-Nikdel-Powell/simple-google-map/README.txt

 * directionsto [string] – the destination address for getting directions. obviously you want this to be the address of your latitude longitude coordinates.
 * content [string] – what goes inside the infoWindow (speech bubble) that appears when the marker is clicked.
 * icon [string] - url of an image to use a the map marker. must be a properly formatted URL with scheme. note the image must be properly sized.
+* autoopen [string] - true/false - set to true to automatically show the map infowindow.

 == Changelog ==

+= 4.2 =
+* Add option to auto open infowindow

 = 4.1 =
 * Add custom map marker to widget options